Half Marathon Training Plans

 Our training program is flexible and beginner-friendly.
 Over 12 weeks, it guides you step by step with easy runs, rest days, and focused workouts.

-This plan is for runners who have already completed a half marathon or feel comfortable running long distances and are ready to improve time.
+This plan is for runners who have already completed a half marathon or feel comfortable running long distances and are ready to improve their time.

 The program is designed to be flexible and easy to follow.
 Over the next 12 weeks, you’ll follow a balanced schedule that includes a mix of easy runs, longer runs, rest days, and focused workouts like tempo and interval sessions.